 New York City Ballet (NYCB) principal dancer Tyler Angle hosts a three-part Studio 5 series that explores the different ways in which dancers learn, rehearse, and perform the choreography they receive from creators of original work, as well as restagings of existing ballets.
 Among other topics, each discussion and performance demonstration will address the process by which ballet dancers execute work created on them by modern dance choreographers, learn existing ballet masterpieces, and allow themselves to explore and interpret dances after they have assimilated to a choreographic style.

-Participating dancers for this Studio 5 event includes NYCB principal Taylor Stanley and former Sleep No More performer Austin Goodwin.
-Additional guest artists will be announced at a later date.
+Participating dancers for this Studio 5 event include NYCB soloists Daniel Applebaum and Lauren King, NYCB principal Taylor Stanley, and former Sleep No More performer Austin Goodwin.
+Susan Walters will accompany on the piano.

 Studio 5 events run approximately one hour and 30 minutes.